 A collection of activities and games that can be used to teach elementary level students how to use 'some' and 'any'.
 This lesson plan includes suggested board work, several activities, a game and a collection of specially selected ESL resources from around the web.
-If you're an Android user, try this lesson out on our TEFL Handbook app.
+If you're an iOS or Android user, try this lesson out on our TEFL Handbook app.
 It gives you offline access to all of our materials, perfect for quick reference in the classroom.

 The board work below illustrates one way to introduce the target language of this lesson.
 Step through each of the three usage rules(affirmative, negative and questions) eliciting as much as possible.

 This ESL speaking activity should get students exchanging the target language in a fun and natural way.
 First, the students make a list of six kinds of food or drink that they are going to bring on a picnic.
 When they have finished, divide them into groups of three or four and have them ask each other questions about their lists.
 They can use their list to make the questions: